jimmoffitt/rbComplianceAPI/README.md

     _Note that if only an end-time is specified, and error will occur._

 Currently, Compliance API output can be written to a 'outbox' directory.
 This directory can be specified in the client configuration file or via the command-line.
+See below for details on output directories and naming convention.

 ###Getting started